nnminh-haise/Notebook/README.md

 # Notebook

-*This is a collection of personal documentation, notes and blog posts about programming language, data structures and algorithms, framework, design patterns, and maybe more thing relate to software engineering.*
+*This is a collection of personal documentation, notes, and blog posts about programming language, data structures and algorithms, frameworks, design patterns, and maybe more knowledge related to software engineering.*

 ---